py-why/EconML/doc/spec/estimation/metalearners.rst

 Metalearners are discrete treatment CATE estimators that model either two response surfaces, :math:`Y(0)` and :math:`Y(1)`, or multiple response surfaces, :math:`Y(0)` to :math:`Y(K)` separately.
 For a detailed overview of these methods, see [Kunzel2017]_.
-We also describe here more generally all our estimator classes where each stage of estimation can be an arbitrary ML method (e.g. the DRLearner and the NonParamDMLCateEstimator).
+We also describe here more generally all our estimator classes where each stage of estimation can be an arbitrary ML method (e.g. the DRLearner and the NonParamDML).
 Moreover, we also introduce a new meta-learner that uses ideas from Domain Adaptation in Machine Learning (the DomainAdaptationLearner).
 These methods fall into the meta-learner category because they simply combine ML methods in a black box manner so as to get a final stage estimate and do not introduce new estimation components.